top of page

 Top benefits of a multichannel retail strategy

-While increased sales opportunities is the most obvious benefit of multichannel retail, it is far from the only one.
+While increased sales opportunities is the most obvious benefit of multichannel retail, it's not the only one.
 Other benefits include:

-• Reduced risk.
-Many eCommerce merchants tend to over-rely on one particular sales channel, especially if they’ve seen pronounced results from it.
+Many eCommerce businesses tend to over-rely on one particular sales channel, especially if they’ve seen pronounced results from it.
 But the eCommerce industry is dogged by many carpet-pulls, leaving merchants in the lurch when a channel changes drastically due to internal or external forces.
 A multichannel approach helps mitigate channel risk.

 Top challenges of multichannel selling